Generic selectors

 In April 2023, Boca Juniors presidential candidate Jorge Reale unveiled his plans to build a new stadium in a different location.
 So, yes, there is a potential for an entirely new Boca Juniors stadium.

-Reale proposed an enormously ambitious plan which involved construction a new site on Demarchi Islands, just over a kilometre away from the current Boca Juniors stadium.
+Reale proposed an ambitious plan.
+It involved constructing a new site on the Demarchi Islands, just over a kilometre away from the current Boca Juniors stadium.
 Reale is serious about this.
 He visited the site in 2023 in a helicopter, alongside the architect Enrique Lombardi, to discuss plans.

 It’s suggested that a stadium built here, fully blue and gold on its exterior, could have an incredible capacity of 112,000 and a roof.
 It would also have 444 VIP seats, 78 TV booths and 4,000 parking spaces.
 It would be double the size of La Bombanera.

-Reale suggests La Bombanera would be kept and used by women’s teams, youth teams and, occasionally, for special matches.
+Reale suggests La Bombanera would be kept and used by women’s and youth teams.
+It would occasionally be used for special matches.

 So, La Nueva Bombanera is possible.
 But it would be some way off.